truenas/middleware/docs/userguide/index.rst

 |Figure18a_png|

 If a scrub or resilver is in progress when a reboot is requested, an additional warning will ask you to make sure that you wish to proceed.
-In this case, it is recommended to "Cancel" the reboot request and to periodically run **zpool status** from Shell until it is verified that the scrub or resilver process is complete.
+In this case, it is recommended to "Cancel" the reboot request and to periodically run :command:`zpool status` from Shell until it is verified that the scrub or resilver process is complete.
 Once complete, the reboot request can be re-issued.

 Click the "Cancel" button if you wish to cancel the reboot request.
 Otherwise, click the "Reboot" button to reboot the system.
 Rebooting the system will disconnect all clients, including the web administration GUI.
 The URL in your web browser will change to add */system/reboot/* to the end of the IP address.